uAtomicBoolean/slint-template/README.md

 They will then create a release with standalone executables and installers for linux, windows and macos intel/arm.

 ### Changelogs
 Changelogs files are stored in the `changelogs` folder.
-Each changelog must use the following naming convention: `version_number-CHANGELOG.txt`.
+Each changelog must use the following naming convention: `version_number-changelog.txt`.
-Exemple: `v1.0.0-CHANGELOG.txt`
+Exemple: `v1.0.0-changelog.txt`